vsajip/django/README.rst

    https://gist.github.com/1373553

+   The single codebase is in the *django3* branch.

 Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 Thanks for checking it out.